David Rotem: Political career

 Rotem was involved in conversion legislation in 2010 that created difficulties with the Jewish diaspora.
-Jonathan Sarna, professor of American Jewish history at Brandeis University, noted that Rotem said he intended to solve the problem of conversions, but in a move that the diaspora though was "sleight-of-hand," Rotem inserted an amendment making conversion subject to the Israeli chief Rabbinate, an institution viewed as hostile to the Jewish diaspora.
+Jonathan Sarna, professor of American Jewish history at Brandeis University, noted that Rotem said he intended to solve the problem of conversions, but in a move that the diaspora thought was "sleight-of-hand," Rotem inserted an amendment making conversion subject to the Israeli chief Rabbinate, an institution viewed as hostile to the Jewish diaspora.
 Sarna recalled that Rotem insisted he was misunderstood and was sorry.
 Richard Jacobs (rabbi), president of the Union for Reform Judaism, said Rotem's bill was stopped because "Jewish federations and denominations leaned heavily on Prime Minister Netanyahu."
-Jacobs commented that the diaspora considers some of Rotem's perspective problematic because of the high impact legislation Rotem's committee works on, such as issues of Jewish identity and pluralism.
-To avert what The New York Times called a "crisis" in the relationship between Israel and the diaspora, Prime Minister Benjamin Netanyahu declared he would delay this legislation which "could tear apart the Jewish people."
-Rotem, on the other hand, said criticism was based on misinterpretation of the legislation on the part of Reform and Conservative leaders.
-"They need to check the facts before they speak.
+Jacobs commented that the diaspora considers some of Rotem's perspectives problematic because of the high-impact legislation Rotem's committee works on, such as issues of Jewish identity and pluralism.
+To avert what The New York Times called a "crisis" in the relationship between Israel and the diaspora, Prime Minister Benjamin Netanyahu declared he would delay this legislation, which "could tear apart the Jewish people."
+Rotem said criticism was based on misinterpretation of the legislation by Reform and Conservative leaders: "They need to check the facts before they speak.
 They are acting like absolute idiots."

-In June 2013 Rotem was in line to become the newest addition to the influential Judicial Nominations Committee.
-However, in a last minute upset, he was defeated by a candidate from the opposition.
+In June 2013 Rotem was in line to become a member of the Judicial Nominations Committee.
+However, in a last-minute upset, he was defeated by a candidate from the opposition.